mariadb-ksizemore/XpandtoSpider/README.md

     Download the sample bts data and import into the Xpand node
     _Note: This may take some time depending on your internet connection and machine size.
 Expect at least 15 mins to complete this step_
 5.  `docker exec -it mcs1 bootstrap`
-    Prepare the Columnstore node and set up the sample bts Spider and Columnstore tables
+    Prepare the ColumnStore node and set up the sample bts Spider and ColumnStore tables
 6.  `docker exec -it mcs1 mariadb`
-    Login to Columnstore MaraiDB
+    Login to ColumnStore MaraiDB
-7. Start testing Spider Tables and Inserting data into Columnstore Tables
+7. Start testing Spider Tables and Inserting data into ColumnStore Tables

     `INSERT INTO bts.airlines_cs SELECT * FROM bts.airlines_spdr;`